 7.4.1.3 IOPS MC connectivity function

 The IOPS MC connectivity function entity provides supporting MC services in the IOPS mode of operation.
 It includes registering and discovering users within the IOPS MC system.
-The IOPS MC connectivity functional entity represents a specific instantiation of the GCS AS described in 3GPP TS 23.468 [4] to manage unicast and multicast transmissions for group communication related sessions.
+The IOPS MC connectivity functional entity represents a specific instantiation of the GCS AS described in 3GPP TS 23.468 [4] for EPS, or Application Function (AF) for 5GS to manage unicast and multicast transmissions for group communication related sessions.

 The IOPS MC connectivity function entity is supported by the signalling application server functional entity of the signalling control plane.